abrie/data-challenge-2014/README.md

 `python main.py -i identifier -q bigquery-id model:model.sql state:state.sql`

 - `-i [setId]` This identifies the set.
 The query results will be stored in a folder named data/[setId].
 If no query is specified using `-q`, then the most recent queries in the [setId] folder will be (re)munged.
 - `-q [projectId] [name:sql name2:sql2] ...` projectId is a BigQuery project number (ex: 'spark-mark-911').
 The [name:sql] entries specify sql files and the id to use when storing the results.
-Each of the sql files will be sent to BigQuery, and the responses stored under `data/[setId]/[name]`.
-The munger will subsequently process them to produce `results.json`.
+Each of the sql files will be sent to BigQuery, and the responses recorded under `data/[setId]/[name]`.
+The munger will subsequently process the responses to produce `results.json`.

 ## Use the Scripts